 The answer to the doubt mentioned above lies in taking simple steps.
 Here are some tips that an employer can use to enhance employees’ work from home productivity.

 Remember when you were working at the office?
 You insisted the employees follow a fixed schedule from start to end in the workplace.
 But now that they work from home, these set boundaries tend to vanish in thin air.
 When the work keeps extending for longer hours on a regular basis, the employees may feel frustrated and might not give you their best.
-You should create a strict schedule with the timesheet tool of the software with fixed working hours and persuade the employees to follow it closely.
+You should create a strict schedule using a timesheet management tool with fixed working hours and persuade the employees to follow it closely.
 Any work incomplete at the end of such working hours must be carried to the next day.
 This will ensure that your employees are not bombarded with work twenty-four hours a day, and seven days a week.

 Changing the working areas daily is not practical.
 Sometimes, in migrating from one room to another, your employees might misplace something.
 It wastes a lot of time to start a search party for the lost thing.
 Encourage your employees to set up a separate working area in their home.
 Allow them to set up and organize a desk for all their documents, equipment, and tools to enable quick access to them when needed.
 This will save their time from moving from one place to another, and you will be able to divert their undivided attention to their work.